namtran6701/Random-Forest-Titanic-Prediction/README.md

 # Titanic Classification prediction
-A shiny app predicting the survival likelihood of the titanic crew
+The project utilizes a Random Forest machine learning algorithm to predict the survival rate of individuals in the Titanic tragedy.
+The model was integrated into a Shiny app and deployed to a Shiny server, making it easily accessible to the public.